Bikeman868/UrlRewrite.Net/README.md

 you reference the registered name of your class in the rewrite rules.

 Note that this allows you to write rules that hit databases and call external services, but this should be done with extreme caution.
-Remember thay every request to your site goes through the Rewrite Module, even requests for images, Javascript files, css files etc. You can alleviate some of these performance concerns by nesting your rules inside other rules that pre-qualifies the request.
+Remember that every request to your site goes through the Rewrite Module, even requests for images, Javascript files, css files etc. You can alleviate some of these performance concerns by nesting your rules inside other rules that pre-qualifies the request.